telosnetwork/tradefortlos/README.md

     chmod +x deploy.sh

-The `messager` contract has already been implemented and is build-ready.
+The `tradefortlos` contract has already been implemented and is build-ready.

 ## Build